 Research findings that children with disabilities from specific minority groups are more likely to be placed in a separated setting than children with disabilities from other groups have definitely been an impetus for Congress to take legislative action.
 There may be many reasons behind this disproportionality (some will be discussed under Slide 14), but the data reveal a consistent pattern of placement disproportionality based on race and ethnicity.
-But we'll get to those requirements of law in an upcoming slide!

 Let's move on to our last research-based example of disproportionality-this time with regard to disciplinary action.